 The Safe at Chalmers team receives the report and makes a preliminary assessment of what happened in order to decide who has responsibility for undertaking an investigation: the university, the Student Union or another part of the organisational structure.
 Incidents that are primarily to do with student life are handled by the Student Union in the first instance.
 For employees, the report is forwarded to the line manager, or the next manager in the management line, for investigation.

 Reports that do not contain contact details are used as documentation for the university’s and the Student Union’s preventive work and may lead to general and preventive measures.

 Reporting with contact details

-When you submit a report with contact details, you will be contacted by the Safe at Chalmers team or by the chair of the Social Unit of the Student Union for a preliminary discussion.
+When you as an employee submit a report with contact details, you will primarily be contacted by the responsible manager.
+For students, you will be contacted contacted by the Safe at Chalmers team or by the chair of the Social Unit of the Student Union for a preliminary discussion.
 The purpose of this is to explain the procedure, hear more about what you experienced and discuss possible steps forward.
 Safe at Chalmers makes a pre-assessment as to whether there is anything further to be dealt with, together with the person responsible for the work environment where the incident occurred.
 In certain cases, an external party may be appointed to investigate the matter further.

 Chalmers preventive work

 If you do not want the situation to be investigated, or there is no information available to enable an investigation to be undertaken, the report and what you have told the investigation team will remain a part of Chalmers’ preventive work to create a safe and secure study environment and workplace.